Eric Lubbock, 4th Baron Avebury: Early life and career

 A descendant of William Lubbock (1701–1754), he was born in Chelsea, London, the son of Maurice Fox Pitt Lubbock (the sixth son of John Lubbock, 1st Baron Avebury) and Mary Katherine Adelaide Stanley, daughter of Arthur Stanley, 5th Baron Stanley of Alderley.

 Lubbock was educated at Upper Canada College, an all-boys private school in Toronto, Canada, and at Harrow School, an all-boys public school in London.
 He read Engineering Science at Balliol College, Oxford.

 He served as a Lieutenant in the Welsh Guards and joined Rolls-Royce in 1951.
 At the company, he was employed as a production manager (1951–1956) and as a production engineer (1956–1960).

+From 1969 to 1983 he was chairman of British computer manufacturer Digico Limited.

 Parliamentary career

-Having joined the Liberal Party in 1960 and become a councillor the following year, Lubbock stood as his party's candidate at the Orpington by-election on 15 March 1962, and gained the seat with a majority of 7,855, a swing of nearly 22% from the Conservatives.
+Having joined the Liberal Party in 1960 and become a councillor the following year, Lubbock stood as his party's candidate at the Orpington by-election in March 1962, and gained the seat with a majority of 7,855, a swing of nearly 22% from the Conservatives.
 At the time, the victory was seen as a revival of the Liberal Party, and brought the number of Liberal MPs to seven.
 However, the party did not make the anticipated recovery.
 It was hampered by organisational difficulties, and progress was slow, with a loss of votes and seats during the period of Harold Wilson's Labour government.

 Lubbock held Orpington in 1964 and 1966, both times against Guinness World Records founder Norris McWhirter.
 "When I beat McWhirter for the second time in 1966", Lubbock said in 2015, "he said at the count that he now realised that the people in Orpington were only interested in their back gardens.
 And I was very pleased by that because it confirmed my attempts to look after people's local concerns."

 As the MP for Orpington, Lubbock was appointed Chief Whip by Jo Grimond in 1963, a post he held until 1970.
 When Grimond resigned as party leader in 1967, Lubbock was one of the three Liberal MPs who stood for the position.
 Jeremy Thorpe won the contest with six votes, with Emlyn Hooson and Lubbock getting three apiece.

 As the only Liberal on the Speaker's Conference on Electoral Reform from 1963 to 1965, he attempted to reduce the voting age to 18 and to introduce the Single Transferable Vote system of Proportional Representation for general elections.

 Lubbock initiated the Caravan Sites Act 1968 as a Private member's bill, which mandated that councils assess and provide for the needs of Gypsy, Roma and Traveller people passing through their boroughs, in order to provide unused land for them to camp on.
 324 sites were created in all, but many councils "delayed, minimized or completely avoided provision of the sites for Gypsies in England."
 The perceived ineffectiveness of the Act led to its repeal by the Conservative government in 1994.